redwoodjs/redwood/docs/docs/how-to/oauth.md

 ![Inspecting the Identity record](https://user-images.githubusercontent.com/300/245923393-d61233cc-52d2-4568-858e-9059dfe31bfc.png)

 Great!
 But, if you go back to your homepage, you'll find that you're not actually logged in.
 That's because we're not setting the cookie that dbAuth expects to see to consider you logged in.
-Let's do that, and then our login will be (almost) complete!
+Let's do that, and then our login will be complete!

 ### Setting the Login Cookie

-In order to let dbAuth do the work of actually considering us logged in (and handling stuff like reauthentication and logout) we'll just set the same cookie that the username/password login system would have.
+In order to let dbAuth do the work of actually considering us logged in (and handling stuff like reauthentication and logout) we'll just set the same cookie that the username/password login system would have if the user logged in with a username and password.

-Setting a cookie in the browser is a matter of returning a specific header (`Set-Cookie`) in the response from the server.
+Setting a cookie in the browser is a matter of returning a `Set-Cookie` header in the response from the server.
 We've been responding with a dump of the user object, but now we'll do a real return, including the cookie and a `Location` header to redirect us back to the site.

 Don't forget the new `CryptoJS` import at the top!